teen weight loss program

 Helping Teens Overcome Obesity

-Elk River offers a customized, medically-based teen weight loss program that includes counseling, fitness and nutritional education
+Elk River provides an individualized treatment program that includes counseling, fitness and nutritional education

 Teen Weight Loss & Healthy Lifestyles